BGCG/project1/README.md

 **Homepage:**

-* The home page with a decorative image of a view of Edinburgh skyline looking down on the Princes street with a div element placed over containing text stating reasons to visit Edinburgh and an introduction to what the site can offer.
+* The home page with a decorative image of a view of Edinburgh skyline looking down on the Princes street with text overlayed stating reasons to visit Edinburgh and an introduction to what the site can offer.
 * When you scroll down the page there is a welcome video of Edinburgh from youtube that gives a taster of what Edinburgh can offer.

 ![Screenshot-of-homepage](assets/images/homepage.png)